nickyiliwang0000/h/css/preprocessors-scss.md

 }
 ```

 When we declare mixins with variables, every variable must have a value passed in when the mixin is being included.
-However we can make an value optional if we provide a *default value* to the variable when we define the mixin:
+However we can make a value optional if we provide a *default value* to the variable when we define the mixin:

 ```scss
 @mixin position($type: relative, $top: 0, $left: 0 ) {